Walt Disney World has officially re-opened and is getting back to business!

 Normally, a Disney bus has a capacity of about 130 people (and that’s a crammed to the gills, standing room only bus!).
 Buses are now seriously restricted due to the physical distancing requirements.
 The new limited capacity can increase wait times a bit because, obviously, the buses can’t be loaded as full as they were prior.
 That said, hotel crowds are also considerably lower due to the new capacity limits too.
 While bus wait times are extended, it’s not as bad as it would be with full hotel capacity.

-Park hopping is currently unavailable so buses are mostly used by hotel guests going to and from the resorts.
-(All guests can use the bus system to and from resorts to the parks as well as Disney Springs if they choose.)
-Buses tend to start running about 45 minutes prior to opening and lines are usually much longer first thing in the morning.
+With the return of park hopping, buses are also used to transport guests between parks.
+In our experience, these buses start arriving shortly before 2PM, when that park hopping window opens.
+Buses tend to start running about 45 minutes prior to park opening and lines are usually much longer first thing in the morning.
 In our experience, there were fewer lines and much shorter wait times after the initial morning rush even just an hour after park opening (depending on where you’re trying go!).

 Those of you who wish to arrive RIGHT at the parks’ opening should allow for increased travel time.
 You can also opt to drive or take a rideshare to avoid crowded bus lines.
 We’ll get back to all your rideshare options later!